oneconcern/datamon/README.md

 ### Usage examples

-There are different use objects that can be created with trumpet.
+There are different use objects that can be created with datamon.

 ### Repositories